fxcircus/Cooper-VS-The-World-OOP/README.md

 Help Cooper beat his enemies and conquer his fears!

+### Rules
+You play against the computer, as my dog — Cooper!

+There are 3 battles in the game..
+A short animation plays between the rounds to show player progression.
+The battles load automatically at the end of each segment.

+The player must win all 3 battles to beat the game.
+Loosing a battle will result in loosing the game!
+There are dedicated pages for winning or loosing state where you can reload the page.

+#### Combat mechanics
+Each character starts with 100 HP.

+Cooper has 2 attacks and 2 items:
+- Fish breath: does 60 base damage
+- Lick: does 30 base damage
+- Treat: Adds 25 HP and adds +10 each consecutive use
+- Bone: Adds 100 damage to all attacks

+The player attacks or uses an item first, then the enemy gets a turn, The battle continues until Cooper or his enemies reach 0 hit points.

+Each player has an accuracy ratio that determines weather or not the hit or miss.
+If they miss then the other player gets a turn.
+If they hit then they do between 50% to 100% of the attack damage points.

 #### Tools used to make this project:
 - Coded in JavaScript, HTML, and CSS using Visual Studio Code
 - Orignal music created using Ableton Live
 - All Image manipulation and asset creation was done using photopea.com